autometrics-dev/autometrics-ts/README.md

   comments
 - 📊 (Coming Soon!)
 Grafana dashboard showing the performance of all instrumented functions
-- 🚨 (Coming Soon!)
-Generates Prometheus alerting rules using SLO best practices from simple annotations in your code
+- 🚨 Generates Prometheus alerting rules using SLO best practices from simple annotations in your code
 - ⚡ Minimal runtime overhead